Planning your project

 Q. I’m interested in participating in the tax credit program for a specific project, but I don’t yet own the building.
 Can I start the application process?

 A. You do NOT need to own the property in order to submit a Part 1/Part A, as long as the property owner has consented in writing to your application.

 Q. I have questions about the general eligibility of my project for the program(s).
 Who should I contact?

 A. The state and federal preservation tax credit programs are administered by the Division of Architecture.
-You may call the tax credit programs’ administrative specialist, Christine Huber, at 512.475.0129 for additional information or to be directed to one of the tax credit project reviewers.
+You may call the tax credit programs’ administrative specialist, Nick Barrett, at 512.475.0129 for additional information or to be directed to one of the tax credit project reviewers.

-A. Questions about completing, submitting, and processing applications should be directed to administrative specialist Christine Huber at 512.475.0129.
-Our application guide and sample applications can be found online.
+A. Questions about completing, submitting, and processing applications should be directed to administrative specialist Nick Barrett at 512.475.0129.
+Also check How To Submit as well as our online application guide.

 A. Historic eligibility and designation questions should be directed to Judy George-Garza, National Register staff in the History Programs Division at 512.463.8452.
 Greg Smith is the National Register Program Coordinator.